 Change a life

 The country frequently takes in people who have been displaced in cross-border movements caused by drought, conflict, political upheavals and civil wars in neighbouring countries (Eritrea, Somalia, Sudan and South Sudan).
-The Ethiopian government has always had a very open policy and allowed humanitarian organisations access to refugee and displaced populations within its territory.
+Drought has also displaced extremely large numbers of people internally.
+Ethiopia is one of the countries with the largest refugee populations in the world, with more than 600,000 refugees, according to the UNHCR.

-The number of refugees has continued to increase due to both the conflicts in Somalia and in the Republic of South Sudan, and the food crisis in the region which has only become more acute since 2011.
-According to the United Nations High Commissioner for Refugees, the country will continue to receive asylum seekers from its neighbours because of its geographic location, climatic phenomena, and geo-political events which frequently affect the region.
+The number of refugees has continued to rise due to conflicts in neighbouring countries, and the food crisis in the region which has only become more acute since 2011.
+According to the United Nations High Commissioner for Refugees, the country will continue to receive asylum seekers from its neighbours because of its geographic location, climatic phenomena, and geopolitical events which frequently affect the region.

 There is significant economic growth in Ethiopia.
 Despite this, the health situation remains fragile and health services limited, in particular those dedicated to people with disabilities.
 Ethiopia also remains one of the Sub-Saharan countries the most severely affected by the HIV/AIDS epidemic.